-June 27, Ι December 28,

-2020 2019
+September 26, 2020 December 28, 2019

-Raw materials and purchased parts \$ 78,317 \$ 69,665
+Raw materials and purchased parts \$ 74,639 \$ 69,665

-Work in process 45,978 46,591
+Work in process 47,936 46,591

-Finished goods 17,516 14,450
+Finished goods 15,304 14,450

-Total inventories \$ 141,811 \$ 130,706
+Total inventories \$ 137,879 \$ 130,706

-Assets Held for Sale
+Gain on Sale of Facilities

-As part of our previously announced Xcerra integration plan we are implementing certain facility consolidation actions.
-We expect to complete the sale of our facility located in Rosenheim, Germany in the third quarter of 2020.
-As a result, this facility is being presented as held for sale at June 27, 2020.
+As part of our previously announced Xcerra integration plan we implemented certain facility consolidation actions.
 See Note 4, "Restructuring Charges" for additional information on this program.

-In June 2020, we completed the sale of our facility in Penang Malaysia which resulted in a gain of \$27,000 which is included in selling, general and administrative costs in our condensed consolidated statements of operations.
+During the third quarter of 2020, we completed the sale of our facility located in Rosenheim, Germany which resulted in a gain of \$4.5 million.
+During the second quarter of 2020, we completed the sale of our facility in Penang Malaysia which resulted in a gain of \$27,000.
+The gain on the sale of our Malaysia facility was previously included in selling, general and administrative costs in our condensed consolidated statements of operations and was reclassified to gain on sale of facilities for the nine months ended September 26, 2020.